Will Health Savings Accounts (HSAs) Replace the Affordable Care Act (Obama Care)?

 The savings John and Jane realize in premiums can be used to fund the HSA - in theory.
 John and Jane are not allowed to claim health expenses on their taxes in this scenario and they are not able to use the monies for non-medical purposes.
 They would be able to “bank” the money until retirement and only post-retirement, use it for non-medical purposes.

 Pros and Cons of Health Savings Accounts

-It does appear that HSAs are best suited for the youngest and healthiest of those seeking medical coverage.
+It appears despite best intentions, that HSAs are actually best suited for the youngest and healthiest of those seeking medical coverage.
 If you inherited a lump sum from a relative or you are otherwise in a position to begin funding a HSA, it is a wise move toward keeping premiums down.
 If at any point you obtain more affordable healthcare coverage (through an employer, for example), you can use your accruals for co-pays and unexpected medical costs.
 You cannot use HSA monies for over-the-counter drugs, however.

 If you are interested in a HSA, simply find a health insurance plan that accommodates them.
 Annual deductibles vary from $5000 to $10,000.
 This high deductible has the affect of reducing your monthly cost for premiums by half.
 Then find a FDIC insured bank who also accommodates HSAs.
 The bank will issue you a debit card to be used solely for healthcare needs.
 Many banks will also issue annual reports for tax or other purposes.
 You can then actively use this debit card at the doctor's office, hospital, or pharmacy.

 The upside to using a HSA is that if you are generally healthy throughout the life of the HSA, you can use any remaining funds for non-medical reasons on a tax-deferred basis at retirement.

 The importance of hormone replacement therapy and the options available to women.

 How to recognize heat stroke and treat it.

 Emotional abuse is alive and well in the workplace.
 Here are suggestions on how to identify and overcome it.